Block Management Service Charges Explained

 Demands for service charges

 Any claims made about service charges must be in writing as well as have the landlord’s address and name.
 If these details aren’t provided, the service charge need not be paid until the information is supplied.
 The name, as well as the address of a managing agent, will not be enough unless the managing agent is also the landlord.
-Landlords who have addresses outside England or Wales are required to have an address in England or Wales which can be served by the leaseholder.
+Landlords who have addresses outside England or Wales are required to have an address in England or Wales that can be served by the leaseholder.

 The rule ceases to be valid if the service charge is payable to a management company which is also mentioned in the lease as a party.
 In this case, demands must still be made in writing.
 However, these demands need not have the name and address of the landlord.